simoc/mapyrus/docs/reference.md

 If no rotation is set then labels are displayed horizontally.

-Font \textit{name}
+Font _name_
 depends on the output format set with the
 \texttt{newpage} command.
-For PostScript output, \textit{name} is the name of a PostScript Type 1 font.
+For PostScript output, _name_ is the name of a PostScript Type 1 font.
-For output to an image format, \textit{name} is one of the Java Logical font names (\texttt{Serif}, \texttt{SansSerif},
+For output to an image format, _name_ is one of the Java Logical font names (\texttt{Serif}, \texttt{SansSerif},
 \texttt{Monospaced}, \texttt{Dialog}, or \texttt{DialogInput}) or a TrueType
 font name.